How to Handle Orthodontic Emergencies with Dr. Oleg Drut

-Our orthodontic team at Diamond Braces takes your emergencies very seriously.
-Fortunately, it is rare for an orthodontic emergency to occur, but we have outlined the ways to treat the few emergency cases that sometimes do happen.
-Please use the information on this page to learn how to treat minor emergencies at home so you can eliminate extra trips to the office.
+Fortunately, it is rare for an orthodontic emergency to occur, but on this page we have outlined the ways to treat the few emergency cases that sometimes do happen.
+Please use the information here to learn how to treat minor emergencies at home so you can eliminate extra trips to the office.
 It is important to remember that when a bracket is loose or a wire sticks out, you do not have to come to the office right away unless you are in pain or experience severe discomfort.

 Loose or Broken Bracket

-Eating hard food or playing with your braces usually causes breakage.
-This isn’t an emergency, and if you are not experiencing discomfort or pain, you don’t need to come in to the office outside of your scheduled appointment.
+Eating hard foods or playing with your braces usually causes breakage.
+This isn’t an emergency, and if you are not experiencing discomfort or pain, you don’t need to come into the office outside of your scheduled appointment.
 Simply leave a loose or broken bracket in place and cover with wax for comfort if needed.
-If the bracket comes out completely please bring it with you to your regular appointment and let one of our team members know about the issue you’re experiencing.
+If the bracket comes out completely, please bring it with you to your regular appointment and let one of our team members know about the issue you’re experiencing.

 Brace bands can come loose when chewing on or eating sticky foods.
 Fortunately, we hardly ever use bands unless we need them in the case of using expanders or habit breakers.
 Bands generally cause discomfort and tend to accumulate bacteria and plaque around them.
 They are an older technology, and we favor using bondable tubes that tend to be more hygienic and result in less discomfort.
 In the rare cases we do use bands, and if those bands become loose, please keep your regular appointment and inform one of the doctors or staff members about the issue.